Under Construction: Our website is undergoing improvements for a better user experience

 • A webcam, e.g. built-in to a laptop or a USB webcam.

-• Audio input and output suitable for video conferencing or online classes.
+• Audio input and output suitable for video conferencing or face-to-face virtual classes.

 • Photo/scan – a camera, e.g. on a mobile phone, can be required to scan and submit handwritten materials.

-• A reliable, high-speed broadband internet connection, with sufficient upload and download capacity.
-A Wi-Fi or mobile connection can be acceptable if it is adequately stable to perform well in a video conference or online classes;
+• A reliable, high-speed broadband internet connection with sufficient upload and download capacity.
+A Wi-Fi or mobile connection can be acceptable.

 • Community internet and computer access:

-• Public libraries offer free access to computers and the internet, although students may require a membership card or be required to pay a small charge.
-Students may need to book ahead if they wish to use library services.
-Students will also have access to printing and photocopying services on a pay per page basis.
+• Students will also have access to printing and photocopying services on a pay-per-page basis.
 Most libraries also provide wireless hotspots and recharging stations at no cost for students using their own devices.

 • Chef